 It is harder to define abuse in other circumstances, however.
 It is a parent's duty to teach their children how to behave properly; to not do so would be neglectful.
 It is highly controversial whether corporal punishment (striking children) is an acceptable method for disciplining children.
 It doesn't seem reasonable to say that all instances of corporal punishment are always abusive.
 Some parents who use corporal punishment may do so for very legitimate reasons and under appropriate circumstances.
 However, it is equally clear that some parents do cross the line into true abusiveness with their corporal punishment practices.
 Seeking out the consensus opinion of respected others in the local community and the nation is probably the best means of determining whether an ambiguously abusive action is abusive or not.

 There are individual difference between people in terms of their comfort level with 'abusive' behaviors as well.
 For example, some couples are very volatile with one another; they may scream and yell at each other and fight constantly.
 Being subjected to this high-conflict sort of relationship might be an instance of verbal abuse for some more sensitive people.
 However, if both partners in a high-conflict marriage are adjusted to that high level of conflict and are okay with it, then their fighting may not actually be abusive at all as applied to their individual situation.
 Similarly, people who willingly and consensually practice sexual bondage in the context of their intimate relationship are not engaging in abusive behavior, until and unless one partner uses it against the will of the other partner.
-The important take home lesson here is to note that when it is not clear whether a particular behavior is abusive or not, it is best to fall back on whether that behavior feels abusive or not.
+The important thing here is to note that when it is not clear whether a particular behavior is abusive or not, it is best to fall back on whether that behavior feels abusive or not.
 If it feels abusive, it is likely to be abusive, at least for you, and in any case, you would be justified in escaping from that abuse.
 However, the same behavior might not be abusive for another person.